voipbin/monorepo/bin-agent-manager/README.md

 # agent-manager
-The agnet-manager manages the agents and tags.
+The agnet-manager manages the agents.

 # Usage
 ```